-If you’re selling products online, you’ve probably wondered at least once how to get your goodies listed on the Google Shopping Ads feature.
+If you’re selling products online, you’ve probably wondered how to get your goodies listed on the Google Shopping Ads feature at least once.
 Right? – especially if you happen to be a WordPress and WooCommerce user.
 Well, the answer to that is to set up WooCommerce Google Shopping.
 Don’t worry; we’ll get to it.

 All you need is a plugin, and you’re ready to roll!

-Today’s article will look at how and why you should use a WooCommerce Google Shopping plugin to add your store’s products to the Google Shopping Ads feature.
+Today’s article will examine how and why you should use a WooCommerce Google Shopping plugin to add your store’s products to the Google Shopping Ads feature.